yuanjielu-64/yuanjielu-64.github.io/_pages/about.md

   - /about.html
 ---

 Yuanjie Lu is a PhD student in Computer Science at George Mason University, working in the [**Robotixx Lab**](https://robotixx.cs.gmu.edu/) under the supervision of [**Prof. Xuesu Xiao**](https://cs.gmu.edu/~xiao/).
 He is also affiliated with [**The Center for Human-AI Innovation in Society**](https://chais.gmu.edu/).
 His research centers on autonomous navigation and decision-making for robots, emphasizing motion planning, learning-based control, and the integration of foundation models.
-By unifying perception, planning, and control under adaptive frameworks, his work advances the development and deployment of autonomous navigation systems.
+His work aims to bridge low-level control and high-level reasoning through adaptive frameworks that unify perception, planning, and control.

 ## 🤝 Collaborations